wp-plugins/nomorecaptchas/readme.txt

 == Description ==

-NoMoreCaptchas puts an end to annoying Captcha codes that send away many users and authenticates human beings based on the one thing that can never be faked - their behavior.
+Put an end to those annoying Captcha codes that slow down or even send away your users!
+NoMoreCaptchas authenticates human beings based on the one thing that can never be faked - their behavior.

-Developed at Oxford University, this technology uses bio-chronometric markers that cannot be copied.
-They are created when a person interacts with almost any modern computing device that can accept human-initiated input.
+Developed at Oxford University, this technology uses bio-chronometric markers that cannot be copied to identify humans and bots.
+Bots are sent away.
+Humans are welcomed into your site.

-Since its behavior that's being examined, there's no whitelist, blacklist or roadblocks for users - just easy access for all human beings.
+Since behavior is being examined, there's no whitelist, blacklist or roadblocks for users - just easy access for all human beings.
 And that means the end of the road for spam bots.

 Installation is simple and you con monitor it working through your own personal dashboard.
-Just register, download and install and see it work.
+Just register, download and install to see it work.

+NoMoreCaptchas is free for personal use.
+For companies and other groups with needs beyond the personal blog or small site, we offer subscription-based services.
+For more information, please visit http://www.NoMoreCaptchas.com

 == Installation ==

 Installing NoMoreCaptchas is very simple.
 All you need is the plugin and a License Key.
 Here's how you do it:

+1: Register
-1: Register  Register on http://www.NoMoreCaptchas.com/register to receive your License Key and download link.
+Register on http://www.NoMoreCaptchas.com/register to receive your License Key and download link.
 Make sure you accept the terms and conditions!
 An email will be sent to you within seconds once you submit your registration.
 Be sure to save that email.

+2: Download
-2: Download  When you register, you will receive an email with your License Key and a download link.
+When you register, you will receive an email with your License Key and a download link.
 Click on the link to download the plugin ZIP file.
 If you already downloaded the plugin from the WordPress store, there is no need to download it again.

-3: Add New Plugin  Go to your website's WordPress Dashboard and click on Plugins> Add New
+3: Add New Plugin
+Go to your website's WordPress Dashboard and click on Plugins> Add New

-4: Upload & Install Select Upload at the top left of the screen, then click on Browse.
+4: Upload & Install
+Select Upload at the top left of the screen, then click on Browse.
 Navigate to where you saved the NoMoreCaptchas plugin.
 Select the plugin package (the complete ZIP file) and click on Open.
 Click on Install Now and WordPress will automatically install the plugin.

+5: Activate
-5: Activate  Once WordPress has successfully installed the NoMoreCaptchas plugin, click on Activate.
+Once WordPress has successfully installed the NoMoreCaptchas plugin, click on Activate.
 You will then automatically be redirected to the plugin page.

-6: Enter Your License Key  The email you received when you registered contains your License Key.
+6: Enter Your License Key
+The email you received when you registered contains your License Key.
 Go to Settings> NoMoreCaptchas in your WordPress dashboard.
 Copy your License Key to the License Key field.

+7: Validate
-7: Validate  Click on Validate License Key.
+Click on Validate License Key.
 You will see the fields fill in with your registration information.
 You will also see your Authentication Code.
 You will need this and your domain name in order to access your Customer Dashboard to see NoMoreCaptchas in action.

 8: Sit Back, Relax and Enjoy the Best Bot Protection There Is!
 There's nothing else you need to do.
 NoMoreCaptchas is now protecting your login and registration pages from spambots and will make sure you only interact with real human beings!

 == Frequently Asked Questions ==